Rem Koolhaas – OMA | BLOX – Copenhagen

 The new home of the DAC

-As already mentioned, a large part of the center will be occupied by the Danish Architecture Center, possibly the most important institution in Denmark dedicated to building and urban design.
+As already mentioned, a large part of the center is occupied by the Danish Architecture Center, possibly the most important institution in Denmark dedicated to building and urban design.

-The centerpiece of the new DAC will be a double-height, naturally-lit, main exhibition hall located right in the middle of the complex and encircled by various spaces, including a second double-height gallery – called exhibition box – a special event space, an auditorium, offices, meeting rooms, a large underground storage, a cafeteria, a restaurant, and a bookshop.
+The centerpiece of the new DAC is a double-height, naturally-lit, main exhibition hall located right in the middle of the complex and encircled by various spaces, including a second double-height gallery – called exhibition box – a special event space, an auditorium, offices, meeting rooms, a large underground storage, a cafeteria, a restaurant, and a bookshop.

 Renderings of the main exhibition hall of the DAC

 The new venue “will set a whole new international standard for the involvement of the public in the propagation of architecture and urban development.
 For example, the building provides completely new options for the creation of major exhibitions and events, as well as unique facilities for educational programmes for schoolchildren and students, directly connected to outdoor play and teaching environments”.
 (Kent Martinussen, Danish Architecture Center).

 images courtesy of BLOX, OMA, and DAC